You are currently viewing Best Budget Hiking Pants of 2025

 Weight: 7.2 oz

-Pros: Stylish look, versatile for many activities, comfortable cotton fabric
+Pros: Stylish look, versatile for many activities, comfortable fabric

 prAna Stretch Zion